 So how did we go about getting our $1888 refund?

-1. How to Get Amazon FBA Reimbursements for Lost or Damaged Inventory
+1. How to Get Amazon FBA Inventory Reimbursements

 The first thing to do is go to your Amazon Seller Reports> Fulfilment by Amazon> Inventory Adjustments.
 You should then download the last 18 months of data.